Quiet eating is a blog dedicated to travels in search of quiet eating.

 This blog was originally conceived in January 2010 to mark the start of my sojourn to Japan.
 From such rambling beginnings, it evolved to help me mark memorable food where ever it could be found.
 I do really mean where ever, as no mountain is too high…

-From such humble beginnings, it plodded along taking up increasing amounts of cognitive resources, at times threatening to squeeze out other ancillary concerns like making a living.
-However, I endeavoured to maintain it as a diverting hobby, a way to keep my sanity in my otherwise chaotic life and a way to track where I have been asmemory dims with age.
+From such humble beginnings, it plodded along taking up increasing amounts of cognitive resources, at times threatening to squeeze out other ancillary concerns such as making a living.
+However, I endeavoured to maintain it as a diverting hobby, a way to keep my sanity in my otherwise chaotic life and a way to track where I have been as memory dims with increasing age.

 With this in mind, happy (quiet) reading.

 This rhino in particular epitomises the quiet eating doctrine.
 I didn’t hear much of anything as he grumpily waddled away into the underbrush after I rudely interrupted his meal.

 The photos on this site are taken with:

 - Olympus TG-3